Recent Opinion on a Case out of the Oakland County Circuit Court

 Great Attorneys File Motions to Suppress Regardless of Tough Judges and Conservative Laws

-The Michigan Court of Appeal decided today that an officer’s testimony regarding the reason for a traffic stop might be more persuasive than a videotape of the stop.
+The Michigan Court of Appeals decided today that an officer’s testimony regarding the reason for a traffic stop might be more persuasive than a videotape of the stop.
 In People v.
 Brian Vanbibber, COA #297186, the defendant was charged in the Oakland County Circuit Court with OWI Third Offense.
 The defense filed a Motion to Suppress based upon an allegation that the traffic stop was unconstitutional.
 The arresting officer testified that the videotape was unclear and that her recollection of the stop was more accurate.
 The trial court agreed with the officer and denied the Motion to Suppress.
 Although courts routinely resist granting motions to suppress evidence, dutiful attorneys do what it takes to protect and defend their clients.

 The Court of Appeals reviewed the law in Michigan regarding the Fourth Amendment right to be free from unlawful seizure as follows: